-Novata and S&P Global Sustainable1 Expand Collaboration to Transform Sustainability Data Management
+Novata and S&P Global Sustainable1 Expand Collaboration To Transform Sustainability Data Management

 Collaboration unites world-class sustainability intelligence with leading data management technology.

-Novata, the private markets' sustainability management partner, today announced the expansion of its collaboration with S&P Global Sustainable1.
+NEW YORK, NY / ACCESS Newswire / September 18, 2025 / Novata, the private markets' sustainability management partner, announced the expansion of its collaboration with S&P Global Sustainable1.
 S&P Global Sustainable1 and Novata have partnered to make sustainability management more accessible and effective for corporates and investors, with Novata serving as the technology platform supporting clients' sustainability data needs.

 Through this expanded relationship, corporates and investors can leverage S&P Global's sustainability expertise together with Novata's technology platform to manage sustainability data and reporting across three critical areas: